DazzleLib/.github/profile/README.md

 Contributions to DazzleLib are welcome!
 Each library has its own repository and contribution guidelines.

-### General Process
-1. Fork the library repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass (`pytest`)
-5. Update documentation
-6. Submit a pull request

 ### Development Setup
 ```bash
 # Clone the library